JFsanchezherrero/Python_course/final_exercise/README.md

 ```

 ## Example python code

-Then, using these few lines, I can read file contents, remove trailing lines and retrieve the DNA sequence of a random example from the annotation data
+As an example, not fulfilling all the expected output of this exercise, I show you using a few lines to read file contents, remove trailing lines and retrieve the DNA sequence of a random example from the annotation data

 ```{py}
 #!/usr/bin/env python3